snarks/FunWrap/README.md

 ```

 ## What?
 How is that even possible?!
-_FunWrap_ doesn't really do anything particularly fancy.
+_FunWrap_ isn't really doing anything particularly fancy.
 It just ~~abuses~~ takes advantage of Kotlin's ability to do away with checked exceptions entirely.

 This is possible because checked exceptions is purely a Java compiler thing.
-The JVM doesn't really even know about checked exceptions at all.
+The JVM doesn't really care about checked exceptions at all when it comes to invoking methods.

 ## Adding FunWrap to your Project